cdalzell/Lahman/ANNOUNCE.md

 All development of the package takes place on Github, https://github.com/cdalzell/Lahman.
-Major versions of the R package are released only once a year, following the release of a new archive update on Sean Lahman's site.
+Major versions of the R package are released only once a year, following the release of a new archive update on the SABR website.
 This R release occurs after sufficient time has elapsed to correct errors in the source data for a new season.
 Minor versions may be released from time to time to correct errors in the R version or add functionality.